DworkinLab/episodicSequenceData/Novalign_pipeline.md

 mkdir novo_merge
 ```

-The script: no flags, just merging the two lanes of the illumina sequencing run
+no flags, just merging the two lanes of the illumina sequencing run

+The script: novo_merge.sh
 ```
 #!/bin/bash